-Condition GEN1 does not imply that YCWA may not proceed with planned Project O&M activities until YCWA has reviewed the planned O&M activity with the Forest Service, or relieve YCWA from obtaining all necessary approvals and permits for the planned maintenance work.
-Nor does the condition imply that YCWA will consult with the Forest Service only once each year: YCWA intends to consult with the Forest Service as needed during other times of the year and as otherwise necessary (see Conditions GEN 2 and GEN3).
+Condition GEN1 does not imply that YCWA may not proceed with license implementation until after the annual meeting, or that agencies' or Indian tribe's approval is needed for YCWA to implement the terms and conditions in the license.
+Nor does the condition imply that YCWA will consult with the agencies or Indian tribes only once each year: YCWA intends to consult as needed during other times of the year and as otherwise necessary.